wumm-project/Seminar-W21/2021-12-14/README.md

 changes initially in the model, _execute_ and _monitor_ at the practical implementation of these changes and the monitoring of this transformation process.
-For this cyclic process, also referred to as the __BPM lifecycle__, exists a greater variety of conceprualisations in the literature, see the slides of the presentation for some of them.
+For this cyclic process, also referred to as the __BPM lifecycle__, exists a greater variety of conceptualisations in the literature, see the slides of the presentation for some of them.

 __BP Improvement__ is a slight variation of the way to view on BPM.
 While BPM